openlab-at-city-tech/openlab/wp-content/plugins/resize-image-after-upload/readme.txt

 1. Full preview of the settings screen

 == Changelog ==

+= 1.4.1 =
+* [fix] Reverting code back to how it was in v1.3.0 after previous premature deployment of v1.4.0.
+Please use this version.

+= 1.4.0 =
+* [error] Code was deployed prematurely and should not have made its way to the live repository.
+Please do NOT use this version.

+= 1.3.0 =
+* [update] Added ability to set the JPEG compression quality level when JPEGs are resized.
+Default is 90.

+= 1.2.0 =
+* [Update] Now only runs images through the resizer if required, i.e. the image is actually larger than the max height/width.

 = 1.1.1 =
 * [Fix] Corrected functionality that sets default plugin options if the plugin version number changes.